-His love of music began in the late-1960s, learning some musical theory and developing an interest in composition and a fascination with sounds and recording.
-His real musical education would soon develop further in the mid-late 1970s, during high school, learning classical and fingerstyle techniques on acoustic guitar, and then later with the purchase of an electric guitar.
+His love of music began in the late-1960s, playing his first instrument, the accordion, in 1969.
+Although it wasn't his first choice of instrument, it gave him some musical theory, which developed an interest in composition, along with a fascination of sound and recording.
+His real musical education would soon develop further in 1978, during high school, learning classical and fingerstyle techniques on acoustic guitar, and then later with the purchase of an electric guitar.

-In summer 1980, after acquiring an open reel multi-track tape machine, he started to record and collaborate with other local musicians, composing and improvising with rock, blues, jazz, folk styles, experimenting with sounds, musique concrète, and synthesizers.
+In summer 1980, after acquiring an open reel multi-track tape machine, he started to record and collaborate with other local musicians, composing and improvising with rock, blues, jazz, folk styles, experimenting with sounds via tape loops (musique concrète), and Moog synthesizer.

 In 1983, he relocated to Vancouver, on Canada's west coast, to study photography and film at Emily Carr College of Art.
 During that year he wrote a classical guitar composition, “Daybreak”, in which an early version was recorded in a professional studio, and used as a soundtrack for his short art film in early 1984, called "The Waterfront".
 Here is the link to watch: http://youtu.be/Q8kCBO9g7G4

 More experimentation with sound techniques and keyboards continued throughout the 1980s and into the 1990's, when the first version of “The Night March” was recorded in 1994, using a newly-acquired Minimoog synthesizer and midi drum machine.